 My strengths include careful observation and deep listening, informed by years of clinical and personal experience.
 I use these skills to help clients identify patterns, gain self-understanding, and feel supported.
 I also provide psychoeducation and recommend relevant readings or resources to encourage reflection and growth between sessions.

-I use an eclectic approach because no two people or experiences are the same, and different moments call for different tools.
+I use a trauma-informed care approach because no two people or experiences are the same, and different moments call for different tools.
 Therapy isn’t a race to a finish line, but a thoughtful journey that may take many paths, guided by what best supports understanding, growth, and change.

 Psychoeducation